Ropani found hope and education amid crisis through university scholarship

 South Sudan, which is hosting a large number of refugees, is grappling with looming elections, severe inflation and extreme weather.
 In addition, millions of South Sudanese are themselves refugees.
 Those fleeing Sudan face volatile conditions.

-South Sudan, the world’s youngest country, has received increasing numbers of refugees over the past year.
+SOUTH SUDAN, the world’s youngest country, has received increasing numbers of refugees over the past year.
 This is due to the devastating war in Sudan, which has been going on for almost a year now, forcing people to flee to South Sudan and other neighbouring countries such as Chad, Egypt and Ethiopia.

 Seme Nelson, FCA Country Director for South Sudan says that among those who have fled are both Sudanese and South Sudanese.